Jane Powell, Chief Executive

 Lee Millam, Helpline Manager

-Lee has worked for the BSA since 2008 and looks after fundraising and the Information and Support Service.
+Lee has worked for the BSA since 2008 and manages the Information and Support Service and fundraises for it.
 He also works part-time for another charity focusing on volunteering and contributes podcasts to the academic website Pod Academy.
 Before working in the charity sector, Lee worked as a radio producer for independent and BBC radio.

 Ahmad Al-Hasani, Salesforce Administrator